Ornella-Gigante/Payroll_HTML_Generator/README.md

 ## 📜 License

 This project is open-sourced under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code as per the license terms.
+You are free to use, modify, and distribute the code as per the license terms

 ## 🌐 Connect